CookEditors/NOS/_posts/2015-08-24-candidate-for-death.md

 “No, but—”

 “That was your own idea, eh?
 Well, I don’t mind telling you. it’s lousy.
-I brought you here to bump a guy, and you show up with a blond honey- ball.
+I brought you here to bump a guy, and you show up with a blond honey-ball.
 You’re here to get hot with a rod, brother, and nothing else.
 Slip the girl-friend her return stub to Boston.”

 “I didn’t buy no returns,” Farino muttered.
 “I figgered we’d stick around.”